MOST BEAUTIFUL VILLAGES AND TOWNS IN SWITZERLAND

 Where to stay in Locarno

 Locarno is home to one of the best hotels in Switzerland – Villa Orselina.
 This gorgeous, somehow simple but definitely amazing, luxury property is my top pick for a stay in Locarno.
-Click here to find out more about this hotel in Locarno.

 If you want an adrenaline kick you can do a “James Bond- Golden Eye bungee jump” at Contra Dam, close to Locarno.